Dr. Bruce W. Finklea

 After a few years in the newsroom, he realized that he really wanted to get back into the classroom—but this time as a teacher.
 While completing his doctoral courses at the University of Alabama’s College of Communication and Information Sciences, he began researching gender portrayals in children’s media.
 His dissertation examined themes and narratives about masculinity in Pixar films.

 Since returning to UM, Dr. Finklea has taught a variety of Mass Comm courses, including newscast production, broadcast writing, TV/online reporting, and the multimedia journalism capstone.
 Dr. Finklea has been recognized by UM for his work with information literacy to better integrate social media and other technology into courses across the Mass Communication program’s curriculum.
+He was also the 2021 recipient of the University of Montevallo National Alumni Association Outstanding Commitment to Teaching Award.

 Dr. Finklea lives in Columbiana with his wife and daughter.
 He enjoys reading and watching television shows and movies.
 He’s a huge sci-fi fan, especially of Doctor Who and Star Trek.
 So don’t be surprised when he makes a Star Trek or Doctor Who reference in class!